“The real voyage of discovery consists not in seeking new landscapes, but in having new eyes.”

-La Digue is know for it’s exceptionally beautiful beaches, for stunning secret calets, for a surprising offers of watersports and for the Veuve Nature Reserve that is home to the rare Black Paradise fly catcher.
+La Digue is known for its exceptionally beautiful beaches, for stunning secret calets, for a surprising offers of watersports and for the Veuve Nature Reserve that is home to the rare Black Paradise fly catcher.

-For those sailing or yacht entusiasts, island hopping through the azure waters of the Seychellois Indian Ocean and coral atolls, is an idyllic way to spend a couple of weeks.
+For those sailing or yacht enthusiasts, island hopping through the azure waters of the Seychellois Indian Ocean and coral atolls, is an idyllic way to spend a couple of weeks.

 Share this tour